ehmatthes/sitka_irg_realtime/my_docs/running_locally.md

 - `sample_su`, with superuser permissions.
 - `sample_admin`, which is a member of `Site Admins`.
 This user can make notifications.

+The password for each account is its username, ie `sample_user` has the password `sample_user`.
 Log in as any one of these users, and you can see the full home page with the stale data.

 To pull in fresh data, run the following command: